Maldives Traveler Declaration Form

 Our experts check everything for errors or omissions, so your declaration sails through without delays.
 The review is quick but thorough.

-We’re not the government, but we submit your form to the Maldives Immigration and stay on hand if any follow-up is needed.
+We’re not the Maldives government, but we submit your form to them and stay on hand if any follow-up is needed.

-We’ll email your approved declaration and let you know how to use it for your trip.
+We’ll email your approved document and let you know how to use it for your trip.

 Most travelers can enter the Maldives without applying for a visa in advance.
 Instead, you’ll get a free 30-day tourist visa when you arrive.
 To qualify, you’ll need a passport valid for at least one month, a confirmed hotel booking or host information, proof of enough funds for your stay, and a return or onward ticket.